Bloody Benders: Connection to the Ingalls family

 The Ingalls family, made famous in the children's books by Laura Ingalls Wilder and Little House on the Prairie television series, lived near Independence, and Wilder mentioned the Bender family in her writing and speeches.
 In 1937, she gave a speech at a book fair which was later transcribed and printed in the September 1978 Saturday Evening Post and in the 1988 book A Little House Sampler.
-She mentioned stopping at the Benders' inn, as well as recounting the rumors of the murders spreading through their community.
 She said her father joined in a vigilante hunt for the killers and when he spoke of later searches for them she recalled, "At such times Pa always said in a strange tone of finality, 'They will never be found'.
 They were never found and later I formed my own conclusions why".
+Rose Wilder Lane, her mother's collaborator and editor on the Little House books, regularly wrote sensational stories, and included or hinted at her family's links to the Bloody Benders, usually via an added an anecdote to written drafts of her mother's speeches.
+This was ostensibly to engage public interest, if not historical fact.
+The story of "The Bloody Benders," however, was not included in Wilder's original Pioneer Girl manuscript.
 Some have cast doubt on the story, saying that Wilder would have been only four years old when her family moved from the area and that the Benders were exposed in 1873, two years after the Ingalls family left.